"Give us cyanide," the woman at the refugee camp cried. "We don't want your medical supplies; just give us cyanide."

 Nearly 900 Christian students gathered near Bangkok for a time of training and encouragement in the Christian faith.
 Everyone discussed the tsunami, wondering how to help.

 Then a plan began to form.
-The international Campus Crusade movement provided funding for aid to be distributed at the beaches.
+The international Cru movement provided funding for aid to be distributed at the beaches.
 By the end of the conference, students were challenged to go and meet the needs of tsunami victims.
 This was a chance for the students to put their faith immediately into action.

 The following night, nearly 250 students, staff members and local church members met at a Bangkok gas station to begin the bus trip.
 They traveled for 14 hours, past the southern leg of Myanmar, to the former paradise of Thailand's western beaches.
 There, the television images and statistics became real.